-Bill’s debut feature, Runaway, premiered to universal accolades at Tribeca and Toronto.
-It went on to take the top prize at the Austin Film Festival and was subsequently released by eOne Films.
+Bill True’s debut feature, Runaway, was hailed by critics as “Brilliant” and “Hitchcockian” as it premiered to universal accolades at Tribeca and Toronto.
+It went on to screen worldwide at Avignon, Woodstock, Vail, Palm Springs, and other top festivals.
+Bill took the top prize at the Austin Film Festival for his work on Runaway, which was subsequently released by eOne Films.

-Bill has also been a featured panelist, moderator and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest and Screencraft’s Nashville Writers Conference.
-He’s been a featured speaker and panelist for industry organizations including the Independent Feature Project, Women in Film, Tribeca Film Festival and the Northwest Screenwriters Guild.
+Bill has been a featured panelist and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest, and Screencraft’s Writers Summit.
+He’s been a featured speaker for industry organizations including the Independent Feature Project, Women in Film, the Tribeca Film Festival, the Phoenix Screenwriters Association, and the Northwest Screenwriters Guild.

-In addition to his work in Hollywood, Bill is Faculty-in-Residence for screenwriting at the renowned Scottsdale School of Film+Theatre.
+In addition to his work in Hollywood, Bill is Faculty-in-Residence for Dramatic Writing and Department Chair at the esteemed Scottsdale School of Film+Theatre.

-Bill is also a speaker and nationally recognized expert on networking, having been hailed “the best in the business” in training people how to pitch their projects.
-His talk, Our Economic Outlook: The Movie! was lauded as “Spot on!”, “TED-worthy” and “What we all need right now.”
-He’s been the top-rated speaker at conferences and events around the country for organizations like the Minnesota Social Services Administration, the Career Management Alliance, the Midwest Energy Association/Energetic Women, The Prouty Project and Naturopathic Dr. News & Review.
+Bill has also been a nationally recognized expert and speaker on networking, having been hailed “the best in the business” in training people how to pitch their projects.
+His talk, Our Economic Outlook: The Movie! was lauded as “Spot on!”, “TED-worthy,” and “What we all need right now.”
+He’s been the top-rated speaker at conferences and events around the country for organizations like the Minnesota Social Services Administration, the Career Management Alliance, and Naturopathic Dr. News & Review.

 In 2000, Bill was recruited to be Director of Communications for Express Scripts, Inc.’s Site Operations Division.
 In this capacity, Bill oversaw information flow for the company’s eight call centers and six mail order pharmacies, representing more than 10,000 employees.
 Bill was a bleeding-edge visionary with respect to integrating knowledge management principles into the corporate culture.
 His work culminated in the design and implementation of proprietary web-based applications that improved call flow for customer service and mail order representatives, resulting in a 30% reduction in handling time for inbound customer service calls.

-Bill also worked as a freelance writer, editor and consultant.
-In 2005, he was commissioned to edit the critically acclaimed memoir, A Hunt for Justice: The True Story of Woman Undercover Wildlife Agent, by Lucinda Schroeder.
-His work has also yielded impressive results for national companies such as Land ‘O Lakes, Cannon Solutions and Deluxe Checks.
+Bill also worked as a freelance writer, editor, and consultant.
+His commercial work has yielded impressive results for national companies such as Land ‘O Lakes/Purina, Cannon Solutions, and Deluxe Checks.